 “Most of our work is on roads with airports increasingly becoming an important niche business,” says David Stowell, business development manager, soil stabilization and reclamation division of Slurry Pavers.
 “But preventive maintenance on parking lots also is growing.”

 In business 46 years, Slurry Pavers Inc., Richmond, VA, offers cracksealing, slurry sealing, micro surfacing, pavement milling and reclamation.
 The contractor produces its own emulsion for its slurry seal and micro surfacing divisions, and produces its own tack coat for milling operations.
-Currently Slurry Pavers operates reclamation, milling, and slurry seal or micro surfacing crews.
+Currently Slurry Pavers operates reclamation crews, milling crews, and slurry seal or micro surfacing crews.
 The company employees 110 full-time employees but in peak season that number quadruples to as high as 450 depending on the projects under contract.

 First Step: Soil Stabilization